sjain13/bookmyshow/Readme.md

 3. Mandatory entities to book a ticket are - user, movie, theater with seats, shows of configured movies in configured theater with seats.

-4. Logging is done on console as well as file.
-Log file can be accessed at `bookmyshow\logs\bookmyshow.log`.
+4. Logging is done on console we can use log4j or logback.xml to create custom logs.

 5. Exception Handling is done using ExceptionInterceptor.